pghvlaans/sbotools/README.md

   * Info.pm: Account for leading spaces in info files
   * Info.pm: Deal with potential pattern match warning in x64 and x32 checks
     * Thanks to leoctrl for the report.

-#### 4.2 - 2026-06-12
-  * sbocutleaves: A new tool for managing leaves, i.e. packages without installed reverse dependencies.
-    * Proposed and drafted by Jacob Pipkin.
-  * sbotool: Added sbocutleaves functionality
-  * sboclean, sbofind: Fix --wrap and --nowrap
-  * sbocheck: Unless in Classic mode, separate upgradable and non-upgradable scripts in the output
-  * sboinstall: With --reinstall, mention version changes
-  * sboinstall: install and reinstall messaging reflects override scripts
-  * sbotool: Hide ineffective settings when CLASSIC is TRUE
-  * sboremove: Use --query to print the prospective removal prompt order
-  * sboremove: Use --no-descriptions to suppress package descriptions
-  * Readme.pm: Fix opening SlackBuilds for -compat32
-  * sboinstall: Do not attempt automatic dependency rebuilds with --noinstall
-  * sboinstall, sboupgrade: Use --get-only to verify and download sources for the queue with no other action
-  * sboremove: Also display reverse dependencies for scripts named in the command line
-  * sboinstall: Fix template creation with a non-existent directory
-  * Readme.pm: Rework option detection for accuracy
-  * Readme.pm: Offer to show all readme files before asking for options and UID/GID
-  * Use a temporary staging directory with the real source files when building
-    * Thanks to leoctrl for reporting a symlink-related bug
-  * Added File::Copy::Recursive to ThirdParty
-  * Added SBO_HOME/manual_downloads for stowing manual downloads
-    * Thanks to dchmelik and shamefulCake1 for the feedback about managing manual downloads.
-  * sboclean: Do not follow symlinks
-  * sbofind: Do not show obsolete scripts in --queue output for -current

 ## Previous Changes
 See [ChangeLog.md](https://github.com/pghvlaans/sbotools/blob/master/SBO-Lib/ChangeLog.md) for a record of changes from version 1.9 onward.